No Flour • No Refined Sugar (only naturally occurring sugar) • Vegan Optional

 •pinch of instant espresso or coffee (optional)

-•1 cup chocolate chips or cacao nibs*•for extra sweetness, add 1-2 dates (soaked to make blending easier)
+•1 cup chocolate chips*•for extra sweetness, add 1-2 dates (soaked to make blending easier)

-*If you want these to be vegan, replace eggs with flax eggs, honey with pure maple syrup and use cacao nibs instead of chocolate chips.
+*If you want these to be vegan, replace eggs with flax eggs, honey with pure maple syrup and use cacao nibs or dairy-free chocolate chips.

 You can serve these as soon as they cool from the oven, or you can put the pan in the fridge and serve them later.
 These were a big hit with my kids who still don’t know that they are made with black beans!